ArctosDB/documentation-wiki/_how_to/new-collection.markdown

 A list of volunteer Mentors is available at [http://arctos.database.museum/info/mentor.cfm](http://arctos.database.museum/info/mentor.cfm).
 Mentors will need global_admin, or someone with global_admin to act on their behalf.
+To become a Mentor, add a role under Manage Collection.

 The Mentor(s) are responsible for the following: